^

 • Stage I - compensated shock;

-Stages of shock are determined on the basis of evaluation of a complex of clinical manifestations of blood loss, corresponding to pathophysiological changes in organs and tissues.
+The stages of shock are determined based on an assessment of the complex of clinical manifestations of blood loss corresponding to pathophysiological changes in organs and tissues.

-Stage 1 hemorrhagic shock (small-shot syndrome, or compensated shock) usually develops with blood loss approximately corresponding to 20 % BCC (15 % to 25%).
-In this stage, compensation for the loss of bcc.
-Is carried out due to hyperproduction of catecholamines.
-The clinical picture is dominated by symptoms that indicate a change in cardiovascular activity of a functional nature: pallor of the skin, desolation of the subcutaneous veins on the hands, moderate tachycardia to 100 beats / min, moderate oliguria and venous hypotension.
-Arterial hypotension is absent or mild.
+Stage 1 hemorrhagic shock (low output syndrome, or compensated shock) usually develops with blood loss approximately corresponding to 20% of the BCC (from 15% to 25%).
+At this stage, compensation for the loss of BCC is carried out due to hyperproduction of catecholamines.
+The clinical picture is dominated by symptoms indicating a change in cardiovascular activity of a functional nature: pale skin, desolation of the subcutaneous veins in the arms, moderate tachycardia up to 100 beats/min, moderate oliguria and venous hypotension.
+Arterial hypotension is absent or weakly expressed.

-If the bleeding has stopped, then the compensated stage of the shock can last quite a long time.
-With unsettled bleeding, there is further deepening of circulatory disorders, and the next stage of shock comes.
+If the bleeding has stopped, the compensated stage of shock can continue for quite a long time.
+If the bleeding is not stopped, further deepening of circulatory disorders occurs, and the next stage of shock occurs.

 Who to contact?